 Similar to Type 4B, Type 4C has tightly coiled strands that give you big, voluminous hair.
 To rock this type of curl, you must consult with your stylist to give you a curly haircut that suits your hair type, texture, and face shape.
 This way, your hair gets the right volume and bounce and the curls sit nicely on your head.

 So, there you go.
-Knowing your curly hair type helps you understand how to style it and know which products use to help you manage it.
+Learning about your curly hair type helps you understand how to style it and know which products use to help you manage it.
 Share this with your fellow kulot friends so all of you can identify your curl type.